What Is Revolving Utilization?

 Even lowering your credit card balances by a few hundred dollars can make a difference.
 High balances can count against you in a variety of ways.
 A lender may pull your credit report, for instance, and note the high balance on each of your cards.

-Before getting started, calculate your overall credit utilization and find the magic number necessary to lower your rate below 30%.
+Before getting started, calculate your overall credit utilization rate and find the magic number necessary to lower your rate below 30%.
 Then make a plan to pay a little extra toward your credit card debt each month by the due date until you reach it.

 Request Higher Credit Limits